innotrade/enapso-graphdb-admin/README.md

 You may also find these tools useful

 -   [**ENAPSO Graph Database Client**](https://github.com/innotrade/enapso-graphdb-admin): To perform SPARQL queries and update statements against your knowledge graphs or ontologies stored in your graph database.
--   [**ENAPSO Command Line Interface for Graph Databases**](https://github.com/innotrade/enapso-graphdb-admin): To easily perform numeropus scriptable convenience operations on graph databases.
+-   [**ENAPSO Command Line Interface for Graph Databases**](https://github.com/innotrade/enapso-graphdb-admin): To easily perform numerous scriptable convenience operations on graph databases.

 [**Tutorial for Test Suite**](https://github.com/innotrade/enapso-graphdb-client/wiki/Tutorial-for-Graph-Databases-Test-Suite): To run the Test suites against the graph database.